SQUARES AND PARKS

 State index: 1.6.178.3

-In 1966, a decorative pool with a mosaic was built in the center of the square (architect: Arsen Melikyan, artist: O. Khachatryan).
-On November 20, 1984, the fountain of the pool was put into operation, with 12 zodiac signs symbolizing the constellations (architect: Arsen Melikyan, artist: Vladimir Atanyan).
+In 1966, a decorative mosaic water basin was constructed in the center of the square (architect: Arsen Melikyan, artist: O. Khachatryan).
+On 20 November 1984, the fountain of the basin was put into operation, featuring zodiac symbols representing the 12 constellations (architect: Arsen Melikyan, artist: Vladimir Atanyan).

 Abovyan Str.